iktina/speech-commands-recognition/README.md

 ## What’s the point?

-he service receives an audio file and uses it as an input for trained model.
+The service receives an audio file and uses it as an input for trained model.

 ## Model details: